Best Practices for eCommerce API Payments

-Be Cautious of Requests for Immediate or Expedited Delivery
+Be Cautious of Requests for Immediate or Expedited Shipping

-Additionally, you can check to see if the delivery address is a private address.
-Mail drop locations such as UPS stores, and freight forwarders, are commonly associated with fraud and we do not recommend delivering to them.
+Additionally, you can check to see if the shipping address is a private address.
+Mail drop locations such as UPS stores, and freight forwarders, are commonly associated with fraud and we do not recommend shipping to them.